Functional Network Mapping

 • Identifying hidden linkages within adversarial logistics

-• Quantifying the capacity of transit networks
+• Assessing the capacity of transit networks

 • Dissecting the mechanisms driving grey-zone mobility